Why Germany Lost World War I

 When World War I started, von Moltke led the German Army and was responsible for the success of the Plan.
 In six weeks, when Germany had failed to conquer France, von Moltke had a nervous breakdown and was relieved of command.

-- · Germany did not win a quick victory over France as planned and expected.
+• · Germany did not win a quick victory over France as planned and expected.

-- · Underestimated how fast Russia mobilized and moved its army to attack Germany.
+• · Underestimated how fast Russia mobilized and moved its army to attack Germany.
 German General Staff panicked and transferred a substantial number of soldiers from its armies in the West to the East.

-- · Hoped that Belgians would not fight.
+• · Hoped that Belgians would not fight.
 When they did, slowed down the advance into France.

 Could Germany have won the war in the West in 1914?
 Despite miscalculations, they came close (how close is still a matter of debate).
 The original attack almost succeeded.
 The two massive German armies that led the attack were commanded by generals who did not like each other and did not communicate with each other.
 At a critical moment when victory was possible along the Marne, one of the generals changed the direction of his army without telling the other general or von Moltke’s command center.
 This opened up a gap between the two armies which French and British units exploited, mauled one of the armies, and forced the Germans to retreat.
 When they stopped retreating, they took out their shovels and began to dig.
-The series of trenches they created became the front line for almost four years.
+The series of trenches they created became their front line for almost four years.

 Trench Warfare and Artillery